 Baritone Daniel Greco is a Twin Cities based singer, actor, voice teacher, music director, worship leader, and songwriter whose varied platforms and versatility shape the foundation for his pedagogical point of view as well as his creative output.
 He holds a Masters in Musical Theater Voice Performance & Advanced Certificate in Vocal Pedagogy from NYU Steinhardt, and a B.M. in Vocal Performance from St. Olaf College.
 He’s also a proud alum of the Wesley Balk Opera/Music-Theater Institute.

 Daniel's career as a multi-disciplined performing artist has earned him a reputation for authentic expression, powerful presence, and truthful storytelling within classical and non-classical circles alike.
-Daniel has sung and soloed with many distinguished ensembles including the St. Olaf Choir, VocalEssence Ensemble Singers, Fifth Ave Presbyterian Church Chamber Choir in New York City, and most recently for the inaugural concert of the 17th International Festival of Sacred Music and Art in Rome with the Together in Hope Project, a collaboration with renowned Norwegian composer Kim André Arnesen.
+Mr. Greco has sung and soloed with many distinguished ensembles including the St. Olaf Choir, VocalEssence Ensemble Singers, Fifth Ave Presbyterian Church Chamber Choir in New York City, and most recently for the inaugural concert of the 17th International Festival of Sacred Music and Art in Rome with the Together in Hope Project, a collaboration with renowned Norwegian composer Kim André Arnesen.
 He has performed as a chorister in a number of Minnesota Opera productions including the world premiere of the Pulitzer Prize-winning Silent Night and regularly presents art song recitals, where he is sure to be found guilty of breaking at least some of the rules.
 Professional theater credits include numerous projects with Nautilus Music-Theater, the North American tour of Theater Latté Da's All Is Calm, originating the role of Hugh O'Neil in the world premiere production of Five Points also with Latté Da, Yellow Tree Theater (Violet), Second Fiddle (Chess), Minneapolis Musical Theater (Tick, Tick...
 Boom!), Shoot The Glass Theater (Company), Opera Theater Oregon (A Little Sondheim Music), and Theater Elision (Of Art & Artists).
 You can hear Daniel singing the title role on the award winning concept album Van Winkle: A Folk Musical and as a featured vocalist on Here I Stand, a Hamilton-inspired hip-hop album.
 Daniel is especially fond of participating in the development of new work as he was privileged to do as a performer in Nautilus Music-Theater's Composer-Librettist Studio.
-He also relishes each opportunity to use his range and chameleon-like vocals in the recording studio working at ground level with the likes of composers such as Pablo Zinger, George Maurer, and more.
+He also relishes the opportunity to use his range and palette of vocal color in the recording studio working at ground level with the likes of composers such as Pablo Zinger, George Maurer, and more.
 An avid songwriter, Daniel loves to perform original music around town whether in a solo cabaret or with his band at Icehouse.
 He also leads worship at a large Vineyard church in NE Mpls.

 On a more personal note, Daniel is a coffee snob.
 The only thing he likes less than bad coffee is no coffee.
 He likes his family a bunch too, but doesn't get to see them as often as he'd like as they are spread out across the globe in the US, Sweden, Spain, and Lebanon.